 He implies that the immense challenges of oppression can cultivate extraordinary courage, resilience, and moral strength in individuals, enabling them to rise above their circumstances and become beacons of hope and inspiration for others.

 13. “My country is rich in the minerals and gems that lie beneath its soil, but I have always known that its greatest wealth is its people, finer and truer than the purest diamonds.”
-Mandela emphasises the intrinsic value of the South African people, highlighting their resilience, integrity, and humanity.
+Mandela emphasised the intrinsic value of the South African people, highlighting their resilience, integrity, and humanity.
 Despite the country’s abundant natural resources, he asserts that its greatest wealth lies in its people, who possess more precious qualities than any material riches.

 The sentiment highlights Mandela’s belief in the importance of human dignity and the need to prioritise the well-being and empowerment of all South Africans in the nation’s journey towards reconciliation and prosperity.